Bowyer

 "C'mon, do it already!"

 He released the string, and the arrow pierced the air.
-All was silent until the arrow impaled the coin with a "Thunk".
+All was silent until the arrow impaled the coin with a "Thunk."
 Most of the crowd cheered.
 Others, clearly angry about losing, began to grumble.
 As Bowyer turned to take his stage bow, the man who had shouted stepped up and grabbed him by the collar.
-“You ripped us off.”
-His speech slurred, and spittle flew through the air.
-Before the oaf knew what hit him, Bowyer had twisted out of his grip, wrenched the big man’s arm behind his back, and jabbed an arrow into the nape of his neck.
-“Now, sir.
-I tolerated your rude outbursts, but I shall not tolerate being called a cheat.”
-He pressed the arrow until blood trickled from his captive’s neck.
+"You ripped us off."
+His speech was slurred, and spittle flew through the air.
+Before the oaf knew what hit him, Bowyer had twisted out of his grip, wrenched the big man's arm behind his back, and jabbed an arrow into the nape of his neck.
+"Now, sir.
+I tolerated your rude outbursts but shall not tolerate being called a cheat."
+He pressed the arrow until blood trickled from his captive's neck.

-Just then a group of people pushed their way through the crowd.
+Just then, a group of people pushed their way through the crowd.
 A middle-aged man in a poorly fitting dusty suit led a group of five masked enforcers with patches on their shoulders and backs identifying them as Security.
 Both Forge and Smith stepped back.
 I followed suit.
-Forge looked down at me, “Well, there goes the neighborhood.”
+Forge looked down at me, "Well, there goes the neighborhood."

-The man in the suit turned towards a guard, a big burly blonde whose arms looked like they were made from steel wire.
-She in turn hit a radio mic on her shoulder.
-Within seconds a horn went off, and everyone looked around.
+The man in the suit turned towards a guard, a big, burly blonde whose arms looked like they were made from steel wire.
+She, in turn, hit a radio mic on her shoulder.
+Within seconds, a horn went off, and everyone looked around.
 Shopkeepers closed their stalls.
 People started walking en masse toward the back area of The Bizarre.
-Smith turned towards me, “Well, Falcon, looks like you get to see the man in action.”
+Smith turned towards me, "Well, Falcon, looks like you get to see the man in action."
 We joined the crowd.

 "This is some Hollywood movie-type shit."

-Forge shrugged, “Yeah the people that run this place really liked those post-apocalyptic movies,” then in a deep grumbly voice he declared, “‘Two men enter, one man leaves.’”
+Forge shrugged, "Yeah, the people that run this place really liked those post-apocalyptic movies," then in a deep, grumbly voice, he declared, "'Two men enter, one man leaves.'"

 "Don't forget that professional wrestling show."
 Smith chuckled.

-“Oh yeah, all the barbed wire-wrapped baseball bats and folding chairs.”
+"Oh yeah, all the barbed wire-wrapped baseball bats and folding chairs."
 We watched as Bowyer and the drunk were led to The Ring.
 The gate opened on rusty hinges.
 Bowyer walked in like he owned the place.
 The drunk had to be forced in.
-The gate slammed shut and padlocks were clicked in place.
+The gate slammed shut, and padlocks were clicked in place.

 "C'mon, man.
 It was his fault!"
 The drunkard pointed at Bowyer while pleading with the gate guard.
 He got no reply.